The Grifters (film): Plot

 Upon leaving the hospital, Roy takes Myra to La Jolla for the weekend.
-On the train, she sees him conning a group of sailors in a rigged dice game.
+On the train, Myra eyes him conning a group of sailors in a rigged dice game.
 Myra reveals to Roy that she is also a grifter and is looking for a new partner for a long con.
-She describes her association with a con man named Cole Langley and how they took advantage of wealthy marks in business cons, including a greedy oil investor, Gloucester Hebbing, culminating in a fake FBI raid in which Myra feigned being shot to death to discourage Hebbing from going to the police.

-Roy, who insists on working only short-term cons, resists the proposition, fearing she may try to dupe him.
-Myra, seeing Lilly's power over Roy, accuses him of having an incestuous interest in Lilly.
-Infuriated, Roy strikes her.
-Thirsty for revenge, Myra finds out Lilly has been stealing from Bobo over the years and stashing the money in the trunk of her car, and she leaks this information to him.
-Lilly is warned by a friend and flees.
-Myra follows her to a remote motel, intending to kill her there and steal the money for herself.
+She describes her association with a con man and how they took advantage of wealthy marks in business cons.
+Roy, who insists on working only short-term cons, resists the proposition, fearing Myra may try to dupe him.
+Seeing Lilly's power over Roy, Myra accuses him of having an incestuous interest in his mother.
+Infuriated, Roy breaks off their relationship.
+Thirsty for revenge, Myra finds out Lilly has been stealing from Bobo over the years and stashing the money in the trunk of her car.
+After Myra leaks this information to Bobo, Lilly is warned by a friend and flees.
+Myra follows her to a remote motel, intending to kill her and steal the money for herself.

 Later, Roy is called by the Phoenix police to identify his mother's body, found in a motel room with the face disfigured by a gunshot wound.
-Though he tells them it is Lilly, he notices the body lacks the cigar burn that he had noticed on Lilly earlier.
+Though he tells them it is Lilly, Roy notices the body lacks the cigar burn that he had noticed on her earlier.
 He returns home to find Lilly has broken in to steal his money.
-Lilly reveals she shot Myra in self-defense at the motel while she was trying to strangle her.
+Lilly reveals she shot Myra in self-defense at the motel while Myra was trying to strangle her.
 She arranged the scene to appear as though Myra's body was her own and that she had committed suicide.
-When Roy refuses to let Lilly take his money, she desperately pleads with him, then attempts to seduce him, even claiming that he is not really her son.
-Roy is disgusted and rejects her.
-Lilly angrily swings a briefcase at Roy just as he is taking a drink of water, shattering the glass and sending shards into his neck, which cause him to bleed to death.
-Sobbing over her son's body, Lilly gathers up the money and disappears into the night.
+When Roy refuses to let Lilly take his money, she desperately pleads with, then attempts to seduce him, even claiming that he is not really her son.
+Roy, disgusted, rejects her, causing Lilly to angrily swing a briefcase at Roy just as he is taking a drink of water, shattering the glass and sending shards into his neck, which cause him to bleed to death.
+Sobbing over her deceased son, Lilly gathers up the money and disappears into the night.